weitonggg/clustering/README.md

 Purpose: To segment mall customers by their annual income and spending score using k-means clustering and identify target group for possible intervention(s) to increase their spending score.

-Optimal number of clusters (k) is explored using the Elbow, Average Silhouette and Gap statistic method
+Optimal number of clusters (k) explored using the Elbow, Average Silhouette and Gap statistic method